prestonharberts/biblegateway-to-obsidian/README.md

 The script fetches text from [Bible Gateway](https://www.biblegateway.com/) and saves it as a markdown file.
 Each chapter is saved as two files (one for reading and another without text so that you can take notes).
 A navigation bar is located at the top and bottom of each file for navigating chapters.
 All Bible chapters are saved to a folder named `Scripture`, note-taking files are saved to another folder named `Notes`, and outline files are stored in `Outlines`.

 This script is intended to be very simple to run, and is customizable from the `config` file.
-To adapt it to your taste, you can modify `bg2ob` or fork this script.
+To adapt it even more to your liking, you can modify `bg2ob` or fork this script.

 ## Copyright